How to Convert NatWest Bank Statement to Excel or CSV

 For most bookkeeping users, the split is straightforward:

-This is why articles that treat NatWest statement to CSV, Excel export, and PDF conversion as interchangeable are not very helpful.
-They solve different problems.
 If you want to export NatWest transactions to Excel for review, native spreadsheet formats win.
-If you want a cleaner accounting handoff, OFX is better.
-If the only source material is a stack of PDF bank statements, the right question is no longer which export button to use, but how to extract and standardize the data reliably.
+If you want a cleaner accounting handoff, OFX is better, especially for Sage Line 50.
+If the only source material is a stack of PDF bank statements, the right question is no longer which export button to use, but how to extract and standardise the data reliably.
+For FreeAgent or spreadsheet-led bookkeeping, use Excel or CSV as the review layer before import; if you are importing after cleanup, this guide on importing cleaned bank transaction files into Sage is the natural next step.

 When NatWest PDF-to-Excel Conversion Is the Better Workflow